September 1, 2022 at 12:00 PM (PT)

 Degree Level: Doctoral

-The Vanier Canada Graduate Scholarships (CGS) program is designed to attract and retain world-class doctoral students by offering them a significant financial award to assist them during their studies at Canadian universities.
-Vanier Scholars demonstrate leadership skills and a high standard of scholarly achievement in the social sciences and humanities, natural sciences and engineering, and health-related fields.
-Canadian and international students are eligible to be nominated for a Vanier CGS, which is valued at $50,000 per year for up to three years.
+The Vanier Canada Graduate Scholarships (Vanier CGS) program is designed to attract and retain world-class doctoral students by supporting students who demonstrate both leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and humanities, natural sciences and engineering, and health-related fields.

 Annual Value: $50,000

-- Please consult the Vanier CGS website for complete eligibility requirements.
+Please see the Vanier CGS website for complete eligibility criteria.

-Nominees will be evaluated based on the following criteria, which will be weighted equally by the peer review committees:
+Nominees will be evaluated and selected based on the following three criteria, which will be weighted equally by the selection committees:

 - Academic Excellence

 - Research Potential